Clay County, West Virginia Demographics 2026

 How many cities are in Clay County, West Virginia?

-Clay County contains 0 Census-designated places.
+Clay County contains 1 Census-designated place.